evmts/tevm-monorepo/docs/getting-started/quick-start.md

 - [Wagmi and Vite](https://github.com/evmts/evmts-monorepo/tree/main/examples/vite) - Good for clientside React applications
 - [COMING SOON] Ethers.js+tsup NPM library example

-## Adding EVMts to an existing project
+## Adding Evmts to an existing project

-To add a EVMts to an existing tool you must configure 2 things
+To add a Evmts to an existing tool you must configure 2 things

 1. Your Typescript language server